Cloud Vulnerability DB

 A community-led vulnerabilities database

-The Eventin plugin for WordPress contains a privilege escalation vulnerability via account takeover in versions up to and including 4.0.34.
-This vulnerability was assigned CVE-2025-4796 and was disclosed on August 8, 2025.
-The issue affects the plugin's speaker management functionality and allows attackers with contributor-level permissions or higher to potentially take over administrator accounts (NVD).
+The Eventin plugin for WordPress contains a privilege escalation vulnerability via account takeover in versions up to and including 4.0.34 (CVE-2025-4796).
+The vulnerability was discovered on August 8, 2025, and affects the plugin's user management functionality.
+The issue stems from improper validation of user identity and capabilities in the 'Eventin\Speaker\Api\SpeakerController::update_item' function (NVD).

-The vulnerability exists in the 'Eventin\Speaker\Api\SpeakerController::update_item' function due to improper validation of user identity and capabilities before updating user details like email addresses.
-The vulnerability has been assigned a CVSS v3.1 base score of 8.8 (HIGH) with the vector string CVSS:3.1/AV:N/AC:L/PR:L/UI:N/S:U/C:H/I:H/A:H. It is classified as CWE-639 (Authorization Bypass Through User-Controlled Key) (NVD, Wordfence).
+The vulnerability exists due to insufficient validation of user identity and capabilities prior to updating user details, specifically email addresses, in the SpeakerController::update_item function.
+The CVSS v3.1 base score is 8.8 (HIGH) with the vector string CVSS:3.1/AV:N/AC:L/PR:L/UI:N/S:U/C:H/I:H/A:H. The vulnerability is classified as CWE-639 (Authorization Bypass Through User-Controlled Key) (NVD, Wordfence).

 Source: This report was generated using AI